casper-network/docs-archive/implementation/serialization-standard.rst

 Body
 ~~~~
-The body portion of the Block, programmatically defined as:
+The body portion of the Block, is structurally defined as:

 .. code:: rust